-Soldiers, being the protectors of a country, cannot afford to be simply gunmen in leatherneck and camouflage uniforms; they must also be warriors who are able to survive unarmed combat.
-This is why the special forces/military emphasize the melding of the mental and physical discipline of traditional martial arts with their existing combat fighting techniques.
-This objective is not only focused on teaching soldiers the self-defense they would need during hostile situations, but also it incorporates the conditioning of the body, mind, and spirit.
-This is the holistic approach of martial arts that aims to integrate discipline in all combat fighting techniques.
+Soldiers, as the protectors of a country, cannot afford to be just gunmen in camouflage and leathernecks; they must also be warriors capable of surviving unarmed fight.
+This is why the military and special forces prioritise the integration of traditional martial arts’ mental and physical discipline with their existing combat fighting skills.
+This goal not only focuses on educating soldiers how to defend themselves in hazardous situations, but it also includes physical, mental, and spiritual conditioning.
+This is a martial arts style that tries to incorporate discipline into all combat fighting techniques.

 Krav Maga: The Israeli Arts of Fighting

 Krav Maga (contact fighting) is a well-formed hybrid system that absorbs the most useful and efficient combat fighting techniques from different forms of martial arts.
 Developed in Israel, this fighting system is well known for its emphasis on real-world circumstances and its use of brutal yet extremely efficient counter-attacks.
 It includes uppercut, low-risk kicks, head strikes, and knife/gun defense techniques.
 Krav Maga trainers also teach defenses against chokes, take-downs, bear hugs, armbars, and other attacks.
 Its key principle is ending a fight the quickest way while maintaining awareness of possible escape routes, weapons, or other approaching opponents; therefore, attacks are towards the weakest points of the body, such as joints, eyes, groin, and neck.
 Aggressiveness, decisiveness, and severe injury are the only rules in Krav Maga’s combat fighting techniques.